anonaddy/addy.io/source/self-hosting.md

 sudo nano /etc/redis/redis.conf
 ```

-Find the line with `supervised no` and update it to `supervised systemd`.
-Also make sure the line `bind 127.0.0.1 ::1` is present and uncommented which binds Redis to localhost.
+Find the line with `supervised auto` and update it to `supervised systemd`.
+Also make sure the line `bind 127.0.0.1 -::1` is present and uncommented which binds Redis to localhost.

 Next we will add a strong password for Redis in the same redis.conf file.